 Reconstruction of the ship A’s excavation site.

-The exhibit of the ships and their cargos and equipment, which occupies two aisles of the arsenals, is subdivided into two parts: the first aisle is focussed on deep-sea ships, and the second on inland waterway boats.
+The exhibit of the ships and their cargos and equipment, which occupies two aisles of the arsenals, is subdivided into two parts: the first aisle focuses on deep-sea ships, and the second on inland waterway boats.

 Exhibits of the Alkedo and its life-size reconstruction.
 Barges and river ferries: the ship D and the ship I. A ship from Spain.

-One of the main reasons for sea travelling was trade: and amphoras, used to transport good, were the main item, along with the containers of all the products sold in the ancient world: furthermore, the diffusion, import and export of specific goods, various types of marble, and fine table pottery.
+One of the main reasons for sea travelling was trade: amphorae, used to transport goods, were the main item, along with the containers of all the products sold in the ancient world; the diffusion, import and export of peculiar goods: luxury products, various types of marble, and fine table pottery.

-All the amphoras known in Pisa one one wall: shapes, contents and origins.
+All the amphorae known in Pisa on one wall: shapes, contents and origins.

-The Roman ships, with oars and square sails, sailed thanks to a complex manoeuvring system: considerable parts of the sails have been found in the excavation site, which allow a reliable reconstruction of the complex system on which the sails’ structure was based.
+The Roman ships, with oars and square sails, sailed thanks to a complex maneuvering system; considerable parts of the sails have been found in the excavation site, and they allow a reliable reconstruction of the complex system on which the sails’ structure was based.